emilyasterjones/emilyasterjones.github.io/_pages/about.md

 **Recent Updates**

+October 2023: Data from my 2 PhD papers was used to develop a method to identify dentate spikes by waveform in a [new preprint by Rodrigo Santiago](https://www.biorxiv.org/content/10.1101/2023.10.24.563826v1).

 September 2023: I was awarded an NINDS K99/R00 Career Transition Award to complete my postdoctoral studies and start my own lab.
 I was also selected to be a mentor coach, designing and teaching curriculum on culturally inclusive mentorship for Stanford postdocs.

 April 2023: I wrote the first rigor and reproducibility blog post for Community For Rigor on [how to write reproducible methods](https://c4r.io/writing-methods-for-reproducibility/).